-This subcomponent will finance the ORCU technical team on the ground and trainings, consultants, operating costs, and goods such as vehicles, motorcycles, office equipment, furniture, and computers that will be used for the daily implementation and management, coordination, monitoring, and reporting of OFLP activities.

-Specifically, this activity subcomponent will finance:

-The following staff and consultants: three OFLP Lead Facilitators (LFs) to be hosted at three of the 20 zone offices of OEFCCA (Nekemt, Adama, and Shashamane).
-They will be responsible for providing administrative and technical support to the OFLP Woreda Coordinators and will bring together advice and knowledge on forest, agriculture, natural resource management, livestock, household energy, and income generation, as well as reporting.
-Each OFLP lead facilitator will cover approximately seven zones and will report to the OFLP coordinator.
-Three accountants will be assigned in the same three zones of the OFLP lead facilitators.
-The accountants will support the lead facilitators together with the OFLP woreda coordinators and OFWE branch offices to work on program related budgeting, payments, documentation of source documents, compilation of financial reports, among others.
-38 OFLP Woreda Coordinators will be hosted in in 38 selected woreda offices of OEFCCA and will be responsible for implementing and coordinating OFLP at the woreda level.
+The sub-component would finance three OFLP Lead Facilitators (LFs) to be hosted at three of the eight OFWE Branch offices.
+The LFs would be responsible for providing administrative and technical support to the OFLP Woreda Coordinators and would bring together advice and knowledge on forest, agriculture, natural resource management, livestock, household energy, and income generation, as well as reporting.
+Each LF would cover three OFWE Branches.
+The LFs would also interact with the six OFLP Safeguards Coordinators, who would be assigned in six of the eight OFWE Branch offices.

+The sub-component would also finance 38 OFLP Woreda Coordinators, who would be hosted in each of the 38 OFWE District Offices.
+They would be responsible for implementing and coordinating OFLP at the woreda level.
 Each coordinator would cover an average of seven woredas.
 This includes facilitating overall planning, implementation, monitoring and reporting of OFLP at the woreda level to ensure harmonization and integration of activities that are financed directly by OFLP and other related initiatives in the woredas, across sectors.
-The OFLP woreda coordinators will report to the OFLP lead facilitators and work closely with the six OFLP Safeguards Coordinators as well as the existing DAs at the kebele level.
-In addition, 26 drivers will be recruited at the zone and woreda levels to support implementation of OFLP activities in the field using the 26 vehicles planned to be procured from the grant proceeds.
-Six of the 26 drivers will work with the OFLP lead facilitators and safeguards coordinators, while the remaining 20 will work with the OFLP woreda coordinators.
-ToRs for all of the above mentioned positions will be elaborated in the PIM.
+The woreda Coordinators would report to the LFs and work closely with the six OFLP Safeguards Coordinators as well as the existing DAs at the kebele level.

-• The grant will also finance trainings, operating costs and basic fixed assets such as vehicles (26 double cabin pick-up trucks), 18 motor cycles, office equipment, furniture and computer that will be used for the daily management, coordination, monitoring and reporting of OFLP activities.
+In addition to the above staff, the grant would also finance trainings, operating costs and basic fixed assets such as vehicles, motor cycles, office equipment, furniture and computer that would be used for the daily management, coordination, monitoring and reporting of OFLP activities.